Bart Gets Hit by a Car: Production

 The episode's plot was based on Billy Wilder's 1966 film The Fortune Cookie, in which Walter Matthau plays a dishonest lawyer who convinces Jack Lemmon's character to fake an injury for a large cash settlement.
 While working on the court room scenes, director Mark Kirkland watched To Kill a Mockingbird and The Verdict to get ideas for different angles he could use.
 Although the episode was written by John Swartzwelder, a lot of the ending was pitched by executive producer James L. Brooks.
 Brooks felt that the episode needed a more emotional ending, so some shots were reworked so voice-overs could be added.

 The episode includes the debuts of three recurring characters, Lionel Hutz, Dr. Nick Riviera and the Blue-Haired Lawyer.
 Lionel Hutz was designed by Mark Kirkland, who gave him an evil design, but was asked to make him more "bland looking".
 He gave him a powder blue suit to make him stand out more.
 Phil Hartman, who voiced Hutz, also guest stars for the first time.
 He would later become one of the most frequently appearing guest stars, with Hutz and Troy McClure (who was introduced later in the second season) being his most well-known characters.

 Dr. Nick Riviera is voiced by Hank Azaria, who used a "bad Ricky Ricardo" impression.
 The animators modeled Dr. Nick after then-supervising director Gábor Csupó, because they mistakenly believed that Azaria was impersonating him.
 The Blue-Haired Lawyer, who does not have a proper name, was based on Roy Cohn, who became famous as Senator Joseph McCarthy's lawyer.
 His voice, provided by Dan Castellaneta, was also an impression of Cohn.
 The Devil is also shown for the first time, and he was designed by Mark Kirkland, who originally tried to give him a scary design, but the writers asked him to use a more comedic look.

 The show's then-script supervisor Doris Grau also appears in the show for the first time.
 She was used because of her unique voice, and appears as a minor character in this episode, but would later become known for voicing Lunchlady Doris.

-This is one of only two episodes to feature the title on screen (season one's "The Telltale Head" was the other).
+This is one of five episodes to feature the title on screen (season one's "The Telltale Head" among others).

 Cultural references

 The Devil says "Please allow me to introduce myself", a reference to The Rolling Stones song "Sympathy for the Devil".
-In addition, when Bart wakes up from his out-of-body experience, he says, "I did go away, Mom!
+When Bart wakes up from his out-of-body experience, he says, "I did go away, Mom!
 I was miles and miles and miles away, writhing in agony in the pits of Hell!
 And you were there!
 And you and you and you," a reference to the 1939 film adaptation of The Wizard of Oz, when Dorothy awakens from her slumber.
 The design of Hell in the episode references Hieronymus Bosch's triptych The Garden of Earthly Delights, particularly the Hell panel.